wp-plugins/constant-contact-api/readme.txt

 * Form description text: `constant_contact_form_description` (after it has been modified by `wpautop()`)
 * Error message: `constant_contact_form_errors`
 * Submit button: `constant_contact_form_submit` (includes entire `input` string)

+= How do I use the Form Designer? =

+### Using the new Form Designer
+1. Install this plugin.
+2. Activate the Constant Contact API: Form Designer plugin
+3. Configure the settings on the form designer by updating the settings in the boxes on the left.
+4. Next to "Form Name" where it says "Enter form name here," enter your form name.
+5. Once you have configured and named your form, click Save Form.
+6. In the Appearance menu of the administration, click the Widgets link.
+7. Drag the widget named "Constant Contact Form Designer" into the sidebar.
+8. Configure the settings shown, then click the "Save" button at the bottom of the widget form.
+9. You will see the signup widget you created on your website!
+10. To edit the form, return the the Form Designer page (from Step 3) and click on the form tab with the name of the form you would like to edit.
+Edit the form, then click Update Form.
+The form will show as updated on your website.

 = What is the plugin license? =
 Good news, this plugin is free for everyone!
 The plugin is [licensed under the GPL](http://www.gnu.org/licenses/gpl-3.0.txt "View the GPL License").